Skoči do osrednje vsebine

 The phases of the project and their realization

-The project will be carried out in four phases:
+The project will be carried out in four phases (as of March 2026):

-- First, a systematic review will be conducted which will summarize theoretical and empirical studies on privacy management among older internet users.
+1. First, a systematic review was carried out that summarized theoretical and empirical studies on privacy management among older internet users.

-- This will be followed by the development of a conceptual model that explains how internet access, skills and uses determine internet privacy management, thereby influencing positive and negative outcomes of internet use among older users.
+2. This was followed by the development of a conceptual model which explains how internet access, skills and uses determine internet privacy management, thereby influencing positive and negative outcomes of internet use among older users.

-- The conceptual model will be subsequently tested and enhanced through empirical, qualitative and quantitative, studies.
+3. The conceptual model is currently being tested and enhanced through empirical, qualitative and quantitative, studies.

 Research Organisation